SlugMaster1/SIV-US-Cyber-Open/challenges/Crypto/undiscrete-log/writeup/writeup.md

 etc.

 where $a$ is the flag.
-How can we turn these into an actua number?
+How can we turn these into an actual number?
 Why, **Chinese remainder theorem** of course!
 CRT is actually quite simple, but I don't want to explain it here.
 Basically this will get me the flag.
 This explanation was a bit superfical, the real process it a bit more complex than I made it out to be so I recomend seeing my [script](pohlig_parital.sage) for more detail.

 Flag: `SIVUSCG{welcome_to_the_intro_to_CRT!}`